-a) Secretarial Standards with regard to Meeting of the Board of Directors (SS-1) and General Meetings (SS-2) issued by the Institute of the Company Secretaries of India.

-b) SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-I report that during the year under review, the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines and Standards mentioned above.
+- a) Secretarial Standards with regard to Meeting of the Board of Directors (SS-1) and General Meetings (SS-2) issued by the Institute of the Company Secretaries of India. - b) SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015. - During the period under review the Corporation has complied with the provisions of the Act, Rules Regulations, Guidelines, Standards, etc. mentioned above subject to the following observations: - The Company could not submit Annual Report to the Stock Exchange within the defined timeline as per Regulation 34(1) of the SEBI (LODR) Regulations, 2015.
+However, BSE Limited vide its e-mail dated 07/01/2020, waived off the penalty stating, "If the companies have filed Annual Report after the AGM but within 21 working days from the AGM, no penalty would be levied".